 There are several platforms that allow you to communicate with your students in and out of class.
 Some of the tools mentioned below can perform several functions and so you may find them under a different category as well.

-- Google Chat and Email: AUC members are provided with a Gmail account, which hosts multiple features, including Google Chat.
+- Google Hangout and Email: AUC members are provided with a Gmail account, which hosts multiple features, including Google Hangout.
 The Gmail service facilitates communication with students, through individual emails as well as group emails to the entire class.
-The Google Chat feature, which allows you to synchronously chat with one or more student simultaneously as well as to call users through Google Hangout feature.
+The Google Chat (Google Hangout) feature allows you to synchronously chat with one or more student simultaneously as well as to all users through the Google Hangout feature.
+Official Website – Tutorial

-- Panopto: The Panopto lecture capture system automatically records audio with/without video as well as any content from presentations, and makes it available for play-back in a digital format using any web browser as well as audio and video podcasts, with the recorded audio/video in-sync with visual content.
+- Panopto lecture capture system automatically records audio with/without video as well as any content from presentations and makes it available for playback in a digital format using any web browser as well as audio and video podcasts, with the recorded audio/video in-sync with visual content.
 Official Website – Tutorial

-- Prezi is a cloud-based software presentation and storytelling tool for presenting idea on a virtual canvas.
+- Prezi is a cloud-based software presentation and storytelling tool for presenting the idea on a virtual canvas.
+Official Website – Tutorial

 Feedback and Assessment

 - ShowMe (IPAD only) is an application available for the iPad and some other tablet devices.
-It enables instructors to record while using a whiteboard, where one write notes and give feedback on existing work for example.
+It enables instructors to record while using a whiteboard, where one writes notes and give feedback on existing work for example.
 The video recorded can then be shared with students as a class or individually.
 It also allows users to record while adding annotation on a document, which could be used for assessment.
+Official Website – Tutorial

-- Blogs: A blog is a website where a user can post entries (called “posts”) that are displayed in reverse chronological order, with the most recent appearing at the top of the page.
+- A blog is a website where a user can post entries (called “posts”) that are displayed in reverse chronological order, with the most recent appearing at the top of the page.
 A blog can be created through different websites, such as Blogger, which is accessible within the AUC email account, Wordpress and Tumblr.
 A blog can be used for individual reflection, group work as well as a course management system.
+Wordpress: Main Website – Tutorial

-- Google Sites is an tool offered by Google and accessible from the AUC email account to create a web page structured as a wiki where multiple users can collaborate and share files.
+- Google Sites is a tool offered by Google and accessible from the AUC email account to create a web page structured like a wiki where multiple users can collaborate and share files.

 - Wiki is a web application that allows users to share multimedia as well as collaborate on the creation of content with multiple users working on the same platform.
-A wiki can be created through sites such as PBWorks or Google Site and it can be used as content management system, where a single user can share materials with other and/or multiple users in collaboration create content.
+A wiki can be created through sites such as PBWorks or Google Site and it can be used as a content management system, where a single user can share materials with other and/or multiple users in collaboration create content.
 Main Website – Tutorial